 They may begin having anxiety or panic attacks, suffering from depression or chronic pain, develop phobias or fear of driving or going to certain places, their moods and personality may undergo a significant change.

-However, before you can make a claim for such injuries, they must be properly evaluated and documented, just like a physical injury.
-For cases like these, our Firm has established relationships with many of the area's most preeminent practitioners, including psychologists, psychiatrists, neuropsychologists and neuropsychiatrists, to ensure our clients receive prompt and competent care and treatment for these injuries.
+However, just like a physical injury, emotional and psychological injuries must be adequately evaluated and documented before you can properly claim compensation for them.
+For cases like these, our Firm keeps a roster of many of the area's most preeminent practitioners, including psychologists, psychiatrists, neuropsychologists, and neuropsychiatrists, to ensure our clients receive prompt and competent care and treatment for these injuries.

 Symptoms of Emotional Distress

-If you experience any of the above symptoms, chances are you are suffering from some form of Post-Traumatic Stress Disorder (“PTSD”), Major Depression, chronic Pain Disorder, or Phobia, and need a referral to a neuropsychologist for evaluation for possible Traumatic Brain Injury (“TBI”).
+Suppose you experience any of the above symptoms.
+In that case, chances are you are suffering from some form of Post-Traumatic Stress Disorder (“PTSD”), Major Depression, Chronic Pain Disorder, or Phobia and need a referral to a neuropsychologist for evaluation for possible Traumatic Brain Injury (“TBI”).

-A skilled and experienced personal injury attorney will handle and structure your case with sympathy, care, and foresight to address and minimize the impact of these issues, and make sure that you get properly compensated for the intangible, non-obvious, but nevertheless very real and debilitating consequence of someone else's negligence.
+A skilled and experienced personal injury attorney will handle and structure your case with sympathy, care, and foresight to address and minimize the impact of these issues and make sure that you get adequately compensated for the intangible, non-obvious, but genuine, and debilitating consequence of someone else's negligence.